Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 |---|---|---|---|

-| LHFP Grant | Yes, when a funded lottery registration round is open and you meet program rules | No guarantee of immediate access outside those windows | Prepare early, watch registration timing, and avoid starting work before acceptance |
+| LHFP Grant | Yes, when a funded lottery registration round is open and the homeowner meets program rules | No guarantee of immediate access outside those windows | Prepare early, watch registration timing, and avoid starting work before the required approval process |

-| Benchmark Insurance Discount | The benchmark framework is published now | Insurer implementation is required no later than January 1, 2027 | Keep certification and project documents organized for policy and renewal discussions |
+| Benchmark Insurance Discount | The benchmark framework is published now | Required insurer implementation applies no later than January 1, 2027, for applicable new or renewed residential property policies issued on or after that date | Keep the FORTIFIED certificate, evaluator records, photos, and close-out documents organized for insurance discussions |

-| Louisiana Tax Credit | Yes, under current law and filing rules | Still depends on documentation, annual cap, and tax filing process | Track qualified expenses, certification, forms, and submission timing carefully |
+| Louisiana Tax Credit | Yes, subject to current rules and filing requirements | Still depends on eligible expenses, annual limits, documentation, and the tax filing process | Track qualified expenses, contracts, invoices, certification, forms, and submission timing carefully |

-| SB 147 / possible requirement | No, not as a current statewide rule | Only if enacted in final form | Monitor updates, but do not treat it as current law when comparing contracts today |
+| SB 147 / possible requirement | Not as a homeowner benefit or discount program | Only if enacted in final form and implemented through the applicable code process | Monitor updates, but do not treat introduced bill language as a contractor discount or current funding program |

 Louisiana Fortify Homes Program (Grant)